Is now the right time to leave your HR position?

 - You fight continually to be relevant and strategic, yet the day-to-day responsibilities constantly consume your time.
 Your organisation rewards you more for the daily record keeping tasks than it does for your strategic thinking, your vision of the HR contribution to the bottom line, and your participation in executive planning to direct the company.
 Battles with finance over cost versus retention, reward, recognition, and employee empowerment are frequent and painful.

-You may also be interested to read some research from software advice on how HR would change in 2020, granted this was pre-pandemic but it still makes an interesting read.
-One of those was the reduction of in-house HR and small HR departments due to outsourcing and technology.
+One recent trend was the reduction of in-house HR and small HR departments due to outsourcing and technology.
 Another was how HR will become more like Marketing due to ‘talent buying’ and the third was HR departments will have to manage a remote workforce.
 These changes may impact on your future in HR and if it is the industry for you.

 So, the main question is, should I be looking for a new job right now?